Europol launches new centre to crack down on migrant smuggling

 The unit will also target the financial side of smuggling networks, which often rely on complex systems to hide profits.
 By following the money, authorities hope to disrupt the business model behind the crime.

-Europol said the centre will boost cooperation between EU member states and international partners, as smuggling networks operate across multiple countries.
+Europol said the centre would boost cooperation between EU member states and international partners, as smuggling networks operate across multiple countries.
 Collaboration with agencies such as Frontex and Eurojust will also be strengthened.

 The launch builds on a decade of work by Europol in tackling migrant smuggling.
 In 2025 alone, the agency supported around 200 operations and coordinated 56 joint action days across Europe.